Connect bags Amazon for same-day parcel delivery

 Customers using Pass My Parcel will receive a pincode by email, which they can use to collect the parcel.

-Amazon also uses postal operators such as Royal Mail Plc (RMG.L), Whistl and Yodel to deliver packages in the UK.
+Amazon also uses postal operators such as Royal Mail Plc, Whistl and Yodel to deliver packages in the UK.
 Growing competition prompted Royal Mail in July to cut its revenue expectations from parcel deliveries.

 Connect on Wednesday reported underlying pretax profit of 50 million pounds for the year ended Aug.
 31, a marginal rise from the previous year as its newspaper division benefited from price rises and a boost from the soccer World Cup.

-Cashmore said he expected Connect's new delivery service to bring in a profit of between 5 million pounds and 10 million pounds over the next three years.
+Cashmore said he expected Connect's new delivery service to bring in a profit of between 5 million pounds and 10 million pounds ($8 million to $16 million) over the next three years.

 He said a further 1,000 stores would be added to the service within 12 months.